Florida's 8th congressional district

 Florida's 8th congressional district is an electoral district for the U.S. Congress and was reassigned in 2012, effective January 2013, from the inland central part of Florida to the central Atlantic coast.
-The district includes Titusville, Melbourne, Cocoa, and Cape Canaveral, Florida.
-The district includes all of Brevard County, as well as all of Indian River County and parts of Orange County.
-The district also includes the Kennedy Space Center.
+The district includes Titusville, Melbourne, Cocoa, Cape Canaveral, and Vero Beach.
+The district includes all of Brevard and Indian River counties and parts of Orange County.
+The district also includes the Kennedy Space Center and Cape Canaveral Space Force Station.

-Currently, the residents of the Eighth District are represented by Republican Bill Posey who has held the seat since 2013.
+Currently, the residents of the eighth district are represented by Republican Mike Haridopolos, who has held the seat since 2025.

+Composition

+For the 118th and successive Congresses (based on redistricting following the 2020 census), the district contains all or portions of the following counties and communities: